Neurofeedback

 Neurofeedback permits us to see, in the moment, how our brains are functioning on a bio-electric level and allows us to make adjustments in our brain functioning and balance.
 For more than 40 years, Neurofeedback has been a primary or supportive therapy (with conventional counseling or “talk therapy”) for the treatment of many personal challenges such as:

 It has long been appreciated that different frequencies of brain waves correspond to different states of alertness and brain performance.
 Certain kinds of brainwaves not only reflect the function of a certain area of the brain, but we also know that a change in brain waves at a certain part of the brain can also change the functioning of the brain.
 A sluggish brain can become more alert and organized.
 An anxious, over-aroused brain (robbing us of peace and pushing a full night’s deep sleep out of reach) can be calmed.
-Neurofeedback is about gently and gradually shifting brain waves, and the brain’s functioning, into greater balance through the process of operant conditioning.
+Neurofeedback is about gently and gradually shifting brain waves, and the brain’s functioning, into greater balance.

 Sensors are placed on your scalp which are connected to a computer, allowing us to see your brain waves underneath those sensors.
 A computer screen registers the strength of the different brain waves at that site.
 We know that encouraging certain brain waves to beef up their intensity and others to lower their volume in specified places can increase our ability to attend to tasks, control our seemingly out-of-control emotions or find the motivation inside of us to make the changes we have long let slide.
 How is this shift supported?